Prelude to the Battle of Pea Ridge

 When President Abraham Lincoln requested 75,000 troops from Missouri to take up arms against the Confederacy, Jackson withdrew his support of neutrality.
 A subsequent meeting between Jackson and Union Brigadier General Nathaniel Lyon failed to resolve the matter.
 Instead, Lyon’s Army of the West and the Missouri State Guard, commanded by former Missouri Governor Sterling Price, engaged in a series of minor battles during the summer of 1861 for control of the state.

-McCulloch Takes Command of Rebel Forces in Missouri
+McCulloch Takes Command of Confederate Forces in Missouri

 By mid-July, Lyon’s army drove Price’s forces into the southwestern corner of Missouri.
 Price’s closest ally was Brigadier General Ben McCulloch and his force of about 8,700 Confederate soldiers stationed at Fort Smith, Arkansas.
 Following Price’s pleas for help, McCulloch reluctantly led his soldiers into Missouri to reinforce Price.
 Upon arriving in Missouri, McCulloch took command of the merged Confederate and militia forces, which he named the Western Army.

-Undeterred by the arrival of Confederate reinforcements, Lyon led about 5,400 Union soldiers out of Springfield to assault over 11,000 Rebels encamped near Wilson Creek, about twelve miles southwest of the city, on August 9, 1861.
+Undeterred by the arrival of Confederate reinforcements, Lyon led about 5,400 Union soldiers out of Springfield to assault over 11,000 Confederates encamped near Wilson Creek, about twelve miles southwest of the city, on August 9, 1861.

 Confederate Control of Southwestern Missouri

 On the morning of August 10, Lyon surprised the Confederates by attacking.
-During a hard day of fighting, the Rebels killed Lyon.
+During a hard day of fighting, the Confederates killed Lyon.
 When the Federals ran low on ammunition, they abandoned the assault, leaving the Confederates in control of southeastern Missouri.

 Price Back on the Offensive